-An upper 2nd class Honours degree in English or such related fields as history, cultural studies and media studies.
-Where a North American marking scheme is used, applicants should have a minimum grade point average (GPA) of 3.2.
-Applicants without formal qualifications can be considered on an individual basis.
+Most applicants will have an undergraduate degree with a first or good upper second class honours (or the equivalent) in English or such related fields as history, cultural studies and media studies.
+Where a North American marking scheme is used, applicants should have a minimum grade point average (GPA) of 3.5.

 Months of entry

 Writing in the Modern Age is a literature MA with an interdisciplinary, cross-cultural mindset.
 Our optional modules don’t just examine London or New York modernism, but consider how modernism looks from Cape Town, or Dublin, or Kingston, Jamaica.
 It offers a long view of the modern age, with modules from the fin-de-siècle to the very contemporary.
 Other modules on psychoanalysis, form, war legacies, and critical theory examine how intimately modern literary innovation has been bound together with the disciplines of modern self-understanding and group identity.
 All will help you shape your particular question for the dissertation, which you’ll work on one-to-one with academic staff during the final third of the year.

 |Assessment||What kind of work will I be doing? (proportionally)|